Beam-Impact/beam-salesforce-cartridge/README.md

 # Mobile First SiteGenesis

 This is a repository for mobile first version of SiteGenesis.
-To install, clone this repository, manually upload `modules` folder to your sandbox (through CyborDuck software, or any other WebDAV client, you can't upload through Studio).
+To install, clone this repository and manually upload the `modules` folder to your sandbox through CyberDuck or any other WebDAV client.
+You can't upload the modules folder through Studio.
 Normally upload `app_storefront_base` cartridge and enable it in BM.

 # NPM scripts